knurl/bigbang/README.md

   my-vars.yaml file for description of what to put in there
 - add a Starburst license file, which you can get from your friendly local Starburst Solutions Architect!
+- go through the requirements section below to make sure you have all the dependencies before starting

 ## Usage